stevecalla/shop-stripe/README.md

 4. `React-Bootstrap`: For most of the CSS styling.
 5. `Apollo/GraphQL`: For GraphQL database query.
 6. `bcrypt`: To encrypt the user password.
-7. `jsonwebtoken/jwt decoe`: For user authentication and token decoding.
+7. `jsonwebtoken/jwt decode`: For user authentication and token decoding.
 8. `Heroku`: Deployment.
+9. `React Redux`: To manage global state.
 ---

 ## App Preview - WalkThrough Video